Connect with others who understand.

 1. What Types of Doctors Might Be Involved in My Care?

-Your care team may include doctors called sarcoma specialists.
-A sarcoma specialist is a doctor with expertise in treating cancer and other types of tumors in the connective tissue.
-Sarcoma specialists can also be experts at treating desmoid tumors.2 They often practice at sarcoma centers and large academic medical centers.3 It’s important to be cared for by experts because desmoid tumors are rare.
-Many health care providers may not have experience diagnosing or treating these tumors.3 Your local oncologist may be able to refer you to a sarcoma center.
+Sarcoma specialists often practice at sarcoma centers and large academic medical centers.
+It’s important to be cared for by experts because desmoid tumors are rare.
+Many healthcare providers may not have experience diagnosing or treating these tumors.
+Your local oncologist may be able to refer you to a sarcoma center.

 2. What Might I Expect From Desmoid Tumor Treatment?

 Participating in a research study may also be an option.
-You may want to ask your care team about investigational therapies being studied in clinical trials and whether you may be a good candidate for a clinical trial.1
+You may want to ask your care team about investigational therapies being studied in clinical trials and whether you may be a good candidate for a clinical trial.

 3. How Long Will My Treatment Last?

 If your care team is recommending other treatment options, such as surgery, radiation, or cryoablation, they’ll explain what you might expect.
 They can also talk to you about recovery time after surgery or cryoablation.
-In the case of radiation, your care team will let you know how many sessions to expect and how long each will last.1
+In the case of radiation, your care team will let you know how many sessions to expect and how long each will last.

 Talk with your care providers about the time commitment of your treatment so you can plan your schedule accordingly.